eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/example_performance_report/README.md

 ## Resource Justification

 The resource request of the annual amount of node-hours should be clearly linked with the node-hours used by the representative benchmark: the number of node-hours consumed by a simulation is computed multiplying the number of nodes by the wall time expressed in hours.
-In this small example CrayPAT adds a non negligible overhead to the wall time, that we report within this section and then use the wall time of our scaling test to justify the request.
-The optimal job size of the representative benchmark is 16 nodes and the corresponding wall time reported is 210 s, which correspond ∼ 0.933 node-hours, as a result of the multiplication `16 nodes × 210s / 3600s/hour`.
+In this small example CrayPAT adds a non negligible overhead to the wall time, that we report within this section: then we use the 16 nodes wall time of our scaling test to justify the request.
+The optimal job size of the representative benchmark is 16 nodes and the corresponding wall time reported is 210 s, which correspond to ∼ 0.933 node-hours, as a result of the multiplication `16 nodes × 210s / 3600s/hour`.
-The benchmark is short and corresponds in general to a small number of iterations, while in a real production simulation we will need to extend it to several iterations, that might correspond to timesteps or an equivalent measure.
+The benchmark is short and represents in general a small number of iterations (timesteps or an equivalent measure), while in a real production simulation we will need to extend it.
+Therefore we will need to estimate how many iterations will be needed to complete a simulation in production.
+Furthermore, the project plan might contain multiple tasks, each of them requiring several sets of simulations to complete: therefore the annual resource request will sum up the corresponding numbers of node-hours obtained multiplying all these factors.

 | First task | Second task
                 ---: | ---: | ---: